How Do You Take Ownership of a Hashtag?

 Trends in social media and marketing, in general, are constantly changing but one concept that is going to be vital for a long time is the hashtag.
 In fact, the hashtag concept is so popular that you will find it even on offline messages now, just to emphasize a point.

-If you think your hashtag needs trademark protection, then you should consult a trademark lawyer.
+If you think your hashtag needs trademark protection, then you should consult a Philadelphia trademark lawyer.
 Before you go ahead and file a trademark, you should know a little more about hashtags, about what can be registered and what can’t.
 Let’s review some of those challenges!

 Can Your Hashtag Be Registered as a Trademark?